- Hide menu

 Over the years I’ve facilitated garden improvements and expansions and witnessed the same in my clients’ lives too- into closer contact with the earth, plants and their true natures.
-Whether they’re meditating in the garden or entertaining friends there, taking cuttings to make arrangements for tables or as gifts, picking vegetables for dinner or harvesting honey from their hives, my clients enjoy their gardens and learn too how to become stewards of the land.
+Whether they’re meditating in the garden or entertaining friends there, taking cuttings to make arrangements for tables or as gifts or picking vegetables for dinner, my clients enjoy their gardens and learn too how to become stewards of the land.
 It’s fulfilling to see their joy.

 In the spring of 2005 when the Ceanothus was blooming, I noticed that the normally bee-filled plant was silent.
 Not many bees showed up in my gardens that year, which was alarming.
 Hearing about the phenomenon called Colony Collapse Disorder, I set out to learn more about the precious honeybee and her troubles.
 For a few years I attended every class, course and conference I could find about bees and became an ardent bee lover and keeper.
 I traveled to France and England regularly to learn from beekeepers who are also working to solve the problem of bee losses and came in contact with interesting and unusual hives and ancient ways of working with the bee, which I integrated into my own practices.

-Along with designing, building and maintaining gardens, I teach natural beekeeping and related classes to children and adults, sharing the knowledge I’ve gleaned over the years of how to better keep the Earth for the bees and the rest of us.Melissa has a degree in Landscape Architecture from the University of Oregon and is a Licensed Landscape Contractor in Oregon and Washington.
+Along with designing, building and maintaining gardens, I teach pollinator related classes to children and adults, sharing the knowledge I’ve gleaned over the years of how to better keep the Earth for the bees and the rest of us.Melissa has a degree in Landscape Architecture from the University of Oregon and is a Licensed Landscape Contractor in Oregon.
 She has designed, built and maintained over 125 acres of organic gardens in the Portland Metro Area and in the Columbia River Gorge and continues to today.
-Melissa combines 20 years of transforming landscapes with honeybee knowledge and assessorship and invites her clients to step into a world of health and healing through the garden, bees, Apitherapy and Hive Medicine.
+Melissa combines 20 years of transforming landscapes with honeybee knowledge and assessorship and invites her clients to step into a world of health and healing through their gardens.
 She is available as a consultant and educator for individuals and organizations seeking direction in the establishment of extraordinary gardens and hives, as well as those seeking a holistic form of healing.
 She is a member of the American Apitherapy Society.
-OLCB# 7367 WA UBI# 602757091
+OLCB# 7367